About Dorset Foodie Feed

 Rebecca Perl, aka The Adventurous Glutton is based in Highcliffe and is a member of the Guild of Food Writers.
 When she isn’t eating, Rebecca is thinking about food, writing about food, cooking or working on food illustrations.

 Loretta – @deadlyxdelish

 Loretta, aka The Nil by Mouth Foodie is an incredible chef with an incredible story.
 Loretta’s blog was created in Lockdown 2020 and now is stacked full of delicious recipes.
 We have linked some of Loretta’s recipes to local products so you know how to cook with them at home.

 Gordon Fong has lived in Southbourne for more than 20 years and cares deeply about the area and the community.
 Gordon setup Southbourne Groove to help champion the local businesses.

-Special thanks to baby Jack Leach who slept so his Dad could help build the map.
+Special thanks to… Dorset Growth Hub for a Covid ‘bounce back’ grant to help fund the build of the Directory and to baby Jack Leach who slept so his Dad could help build the map.